-There are no gift or inheritance taxes at a federal level (see section 1.1 Tax Regimes).
+There are no gift or inheritance taxes at a federal level (see earlier sections).
 However, most cantons levy gift and inheritance taxes if either the deceased person or donor had their last residence in that canton or the transferred real estate is located in that canton.
 In international cases, depending on the tax law and principles of the involved states, inheritance and/or gift taxes on the same assets/transfers could be imposed twice or even more times (as each state applies its national tax law).